-Being a father is full of responsibilities, many of which cannot be passed on to someone else.
+Being a father is full of responsibilities, most of which can’t be passed on to someone else.
 Most men want to be the best father they can, but never had anyone directly explain to them how to do that.
 What we learned about fatherhood mostly came from watching our own parents.
-Unfortunately, it’s likely that many of us never stopped to think about what we learned.
+Unfortunately, many of us have never stopped to think about what we learned.
 We move through life, taking care of business, with little time left over for reflection.
 But in reading this article, you’ll see a few different ways you can improve as a father.

 #1: Put away your phone when you’re with your kids.

 Be present when you’re with them, and put away anything that has to do with work or play, like your cell phone.
-It’s very easy to get sucked into emails and social media, but our kids need our attention more than all that other stuff, most of which could easily wait.
-You’ll be amazed how incredible it is to simply be present with your children, and marvel at the fact that they exist.
+It’s very easy to get sucked into emails and social media, but our kids need our attention more than any of that.
+You’ll be amazed at how incredible it is to simply be present with your children, and marvel at the fact that they exist.
 Take a moment to watch them, and hold on to the memory…because they really do grow up fast.
-Don’t look back on your time raising kids and wish you had spent more time with them, or been more present in their lives: be with them now.
+Don’t look back on your time raising your kids and wish you had spent more time with them, or be filled with regrets over not making the best possible use of that time.

 Men have a natural tendency to get wrapped up in work.
 It can be easy to leave home in the morning, and stay out as long as possible, working or hanging out with the guys.
 We assume that our kids are in good hands at school or with the other parent at home—and they are.
 But fathers need to remember that their kids need them, too.
 Make sure to spend some time every day with your children, whether that’s dinner time, bath time, or putting them to bed.